shahinam2/AWS-DevOps-Projects/06_Disposable_NAT_Gateway/README.md

 ### Further Work & Optimisation
 - Add a CloudWatch alarm to monitor the NAT Gateway and notify when it is created or deleted.
-- Expand the solution to support multiple NAT Gateways.
+- ~~Expand the solution to support multiple NAT Gateways.~~
+  - You can now deply this solution multiple times without any issue. you just have to provide different name for each NAT Gateway.
 - Separate the lambda functions from the CloudFormation template for better modularity.

 ---